Lesanndra/codequiz/README.md

 ## Purpose

-This repository is part of a professional portfolio displaying my current coding project Run Buddy and future coding projects Pastel Puzzles, LED Wall, Calculator and Surf Report.
-It contains an About Me, Work and Contact Me section.
+This repository is made up of starter code and is a series of coding questions.

 ## Built With
 * HTML